NourhanMahmoudd/DeepAr/README.md

 # DeepAr Model Wrapper

-A simple Python wrapper for the [CUAIStudents/DeepAr](https://huggingface.co/CUAIStudents/DeepAr) Arabic speech recognition model from Hugging Face.
+A simple Python package that wraps the [CUAIStudents/DeepAr](https://huggingface.co/CUAIStudents/DeepAr) model for **Arabic speech recognition (ASR)**.
+It provides a clean interface for transcribing single audio files or batches with optional timestamps.

+> ⚠️ This repository is an **inference wrapper only**.
+Training code is not included.
+>
 ## Installation

 1. Clone the repository: